Skip to main content

 • grinding

-• “Most people who buy LMU think that the experience will be the same as iRacing, but the truth is it is not like that.
-You will get frustrated after weeks of farming safety rating (SR), which is necessary to drive in all categories of prototypes since for rookies there is only the GT3 option.
-The people in each race hitting each other on the first lap is an aberration, and those in charge of the game do not pay attention to reports (which are currently blocked, so you cannot report such issues).”
+• “Most people who buy lmu think that the experience will be the same as iRacing but the truth is that it is not like that.
+You will get frustrated after weeks of farming safety rating, which is necessary to drive in all categories of prototypes since for rookies there is only the GT3 option.
+People in each race hitting each other on the first lap is a problem, and those in charge of the game have not addressed the reports, which are currently blocked.”

 • “I've done quite a few races and there's been no change in my safety rating or skill rating.
 I'm tired of doing the same few available tracks; it's so boring grinding Monza endlessly.”

-• “By the way, you cannot race hypercars unless you grind a ton of safety rating—which could be weeks or months of grinding before you get to drive hypercars online.”
+• “You cannot race hypercars unless you grind a ton of safety rating—it could be weeks or months of grinding before you get to drive hypercars online.”

 • humor